New proposal for Augusta ambulance service complaints

 “As far as supporting Gold Cross I do, and I know one point eight million is a lot I’m all about saving money for the city,” said Commissioner Catherine Smith McKnight.

-And as commissioners prepare to discuss a new contract and subsidy, city leaders are also expected to hear from a Tudor Drive resident with complaints about ambulance response times in Augusta George Eskola WJBF NewsChannel 6.
+And as commissioners prepare to discuss a new contract and subsidy, city leaders are also expected to hear from a Tudor Drive resident with complaints about ambulance response times.